1972 Montreal Museum of Fine Arts robbery: Ransom negotiations and recovery attempts

 Soon afterwards, a brown manila Port of Montreal envelope arrived at the museum with snapshots of the stolen paintings.
 Carter nicknamed the thief "Port of Montreal" as a result, and ransom negotiations began.
-At first the thieves demanded $500,000, about a quarter of the works' publicly stated value (the initial police report had valued the stolen works at closer to $5 million with the Rembrandt accounting for $1.75 million) later they halved that.
+At first the thieves demanded $500,000, about a quarter of the works' publicly stated value; (Note: The initial police report had valued the stolen works at closer to $5 million with the Rembrandt accounting for $1.75 million) later they halved that.
 Carter demanded the thieves, or whoever was negotiating on their behalf, give more proof they had the paintings than snapshots.
 In response, they told the museum's security director to go to a locker in Montreal Central Station.
 Inside, he found the Brueghel Landscape with Buildings and Wagon, the only one of the stolen paintings yet recovered.
+(Note: There is disagreement in sources as to which of the Brueghel paintings was recovered.
+Sezgin states that it was Landscape with Buildings and Wagon while Noakes and Hampton state that it was Landscape with Vehicles and Cattle.
+Hampton explains, "there were conflicting reports about which of the pair was recovered, but museum staff assured me that this is the work currently in their holdings".)

-As a result of these negotiations, approximately a month later the museum's insurance companies (primarily Lloyd's of London) and the SPVM set up a sting operation.
-An undercover detective posed as an insurance adjustor and agreed to meet the thieves or their representative in an empty field in Longueuil, where he hoped the thieves would believe he was ready to hand over $5,000 for another painting.
+As a result of these negotiations, approximately a month later the SPVM set up a sting operation.
+An undercover detective posed as a middleman and agreed to meet the thieves or their representative in an empty field in Longueuil, where he hoped the thieves would believe he was ready to hand over $5,000 for another painting.
 However, when a local police cruiser passed by, unaware of the plans, the thieves apparently realized what was happening and never met the undercover officer.
 The next day they called Carter and complained that they had been set up.

 Lacoursière believes that it was actually the museum and police being set up.
 The field had few nearby houses at the time and could easily have been monitored from some distance away, allowing the robbers to detect even the more subtle police presence necessary to support a sting.
 "It was all a smokescreen", he says.
 Since the thieves never reopened negotiations afterwards, he believes they never had any intention of returning the paintings at the time and were using the negotiations as a diversion to buy more time to sell or otherwise dispose of the paintings.
-Amore notes that it is much easier to fence stolen jewelry (Note: Stones can be rendered untraceable and metal melted down very quickly.) and the thieves were probably able to do that in order to profit from the crime within weeks.
+Amore notes that it is much easier to fence stolen jewelry (Note: If jewelry is too identifiable, it can be rendered into component gemstones and precious metals which are less traceable.) and the thieves were probably able to do that in order to profit from the crime within weeks.